Detailed course offerings (Time Schedule) are available for

 View course details in MyPlan: PUBPOL 558

-PUBPOL 559 Quadruple Bottom Line Performance (4)
+PUBPOL 559 Advanced Performance Management: Quadruple Bottom Line Lab (4)

 Examines the Quadruple Bottom Line as a conceptual framework and emerging set of tools for a more comprehensive and balanced accounting of organizational and institutional behavior and outcomes related to economic efficiency, social equity, environmental sustainability, and creative cultural vitality.